isomerpages/cris-corp/news-and-events/news/_posts/2023-12-02-post-Building strong foundations through learning and engagement.md

 The past year has been eventful for the team at the SCRI Academy.
 From organising national training programmes to developing specialised workshops, the team conducted and tailored courses to support fellow peers in the clinical research industry and equip them with the skills to better tackle their needs and challenges.

 ![](/images/Resources_News/231203%20Year%20in%20review/4_5_scri.png)
+*SCRI team conducting various workshops and training programmes in 2023*

 These include the Academy's flagship training and certification programmes for CRCs as well as specialised workshops on grant enhancement, research monitoring, a Cochrane workshop and public webinar on good Clinical Practice guidelines.